devinshields/h2odocs/source/algorithms/rf.rst

 When to use RF
 """"""""""""""

-RF is a good choice When you are interested in determining the critical attributes or features of a data set, you wish to better understand segments within your data set, or when your analytical objective is clustering.
+RF is a good choice When you are interested in determining the critical attributes or features of a data set, you wish to better understand segments within yourdata set, or when your analytical objective is clustering.
 Here are some examples

   "There are 1000 variables in this data set.
 Of those, which most charactarize differences between one observation and another with respect to the desired outcome variable?"

   "Given a large set of observations and attributes, the goal is to classify observations by spending habits."